 Managing wedding costs together

-- And the third is for you to come to an agreement and split the costs.
+- You come to an agreement and split the costs between you

 The third option is generally the most popular with couples as it means you can come to an agreement on what you do and don’t want to contribute to.
 You can also work together on keeping the costs affordable for everyone.